Final report for ONE19-345

 - (Educator and Researcher)

-We have completed the initial planning with 3 commercial blueberry growers.
-This project will last 2 years for the following reasons: 1) The Oriental beetle life cycle lasts for an entire year; 2) Grant funding for the 1st year would not start until well after OB management is finished for the 2019 season; and 3) Mating disruption practices show greater effectiveness in decreasing an insect population when done over multiple years, while lowering the population during treatment years (OMAFRA, 2003).
+We completed the initial planning with 3 commercial blueberry growers in late 2019 and the winter of 2020.
+This project lasted 2 years since: 1) The Oriental beetle life cycle lasts for an entire year and grub populations were measured at the end of the year; 2) Grant funding for the 1st year did not start until well after OB management was finished for the 2019 season; and 3) Mating disruption practices show greater effectiveness in decreasing an insect population when done over multiple years, while lowering the population during treatment years (OMAFRA, 2003).
 Mating disruption also works better when used over large acreages or entire farms.
-This is why we are utilizing virtually entire farm sites for this work.
-Our farms range from 12 to 250 acres.
-See Figure 1-3 in “Demonstration Sites and Treatment Summary” attachment.
-Each site will be divided into 4 treatment areas, of unequal size.
-This will give us sufficient acreage for commercial demonstration and ease of grower management, and also 4 treatments and 3 replications for data analysis and publication.
-The treatment/demonstrations on each farm site will be:
+This is why we utilized virtually entire farm sites for this work.
+Our farms ranged from 12 to 250 acres.
+Each site was divided into 4 treatment areas, of unequal size.
+This gave us sufficient acreage for commercial demonstration and ease of grower management, and also 4 treatments and 3 replications for data analysis and publication.
+The treatment/demonstrations on each farm site were intended to be:

 - Mating disruption used alone.